 - Chop up reserved, fried sage leaves as well as the 4 additional sage leaves that were not in the brown butter mixture.

 - Add beaten eggs, crispy prosciutto, sage, 1 cup shredded cheese, almond milk, nutmeg and salt and pepper to bowl with toasted bread cubes in it.
 Stir until combined.
-Pour bread mixture into a ceramic baking dish coated with non-stick cooking spray (I used this 8-inch ceramic pie plate); top with remaining ¼ cup shredded cheese.
+Pour bread mixture into a ceramic baking dish coated with non-stick cooking spray; top with remaining ¼ cup shredded cheese.

 - Bake bread pudding in 400 degree oven for 30 minutes.
 After 30 minutes, turn broiler on high and broil for an additional 5-6 minutes.